Manhattan Truck Accident Lawyers

 - The manufacturer of a part that failed, including tires that blew out before their time

+Trucking company.
 The trucking company required the truck driver to drive under unsafe or illegal conditions.
 Each day, truck drivers can drive a maximum of eleven hours out of each fourteen-hour shift.
 After that, drivers must not drive again for at least ten hours.
-If the trucking company forces drivers to falsify their logbooks or to drive longer than the federal mandate, the trucking company may share liability for an accident that occurs due to over-tired truck drivers.
-The company may also share liability for missed maintenance on vehicles or for forcing a driver to drive while under the influence of cold medicine, ill, or in unsafe conditions in spite of the driver’s decision to notify the company.
+If the trucking company forces drivers to drive longer than the federal mandate, the trucking company may share liability for an accident that occurs due to over-tired truck drivers.
+The company may also share liability for missed maintenance on vehicles or for forcing a driver to drive while under the influence of cold medicine, ill, or in unsafe conditions despite the driver’s decision to notify the company.

 A police report may not automatically reveal the full picture of who caused your accident.
-By talking with an attorney, you can get a better idea of who caused your truck accident and, therefore, who you need to file a personal injury claim against to receive compensation for your injuries.
+By talking with an attorney from Jacoby & Meyers, LLP, you can get a better idea of who caused your Manhattan truck accident and who you need to file a personal injury claim against to receive compensation for your injuries.

 Common Injuries Following a Truck Accident